MyMQL/SCP-372/README.md

 - 📌 **Invisibility**: Automatically applies the `Invisible` effect to SCP-372.
 - ⏱️ **Temporary Visibility**: SCP-372 becomes visible for a configurable amount of time after performing actions (e.g., opening doors, shooting, using items, or speaking in voice chat).
 - 🌐 **Surface Detection**: SCP-372 becomes permanently visible when on the surface and invisible again when returning underground.
-- ⚙️ **Full Configuration**: Customize the starting class, health, visibility duration, item usage visibility, voice chat visibility, and more.
+- ⚙️ **Full Configuration**: Customize the starting class, health, visibility duration, item usage visibility, voice chat visibility, spawn chance, and more.
+- 🛡️ **Player Count Check**: SCP-372 will only spawn if a minimum configurable number of players is on the server.
+- 📌 **Room-Specific Spawn**: Configure SCP-372 to spawn in a specific room (default: `HCZ049`).
+Note: For available room names, see the [RoomType documentation](https://docs.exiled-team.net/api/Exiled.API.Enums.RoomType.html).
+Best left at the default value, as this feature isn't fully stable yet.
 - 🪄 **Dynamic Correction**: Automatically corrects invisibility effect if removed unexpectedly.
 - 🔔 **Escape Detection**: Broadcast a configurable CASSIE announcement when SCP-372 escapes.
 - 📢 **Spawn Announcement**: Broadcast a configurable CASSIE announcement when SCP-372 spawns.